phillip-haydon/philliphaydon.com/_posts/2012-12-20-configuring-multiple-forms-authentication-sections-with-nancyfx.md

         }
     }

 The MemberDBUserMapper is the same as the previous post, it pulls the user from RavenDB, and it add's a single claim.
-“Member” this it the claim we used in the SecureMemberModule.
+'Member' this it the claim we used in the SecureMemberModule.

     public class AdminDBUserMapper : IUserMapper
     {